-13.1 Existing Standards - Interpretative Opinion 3 of the Guides and Interpretative Opinions as to Professional Conduct of the American Academy of Actuaries applies to all written communications by actuaries on actuarial subjects and, unless clearly inapplicable, to oral communications as well.
+- 6.1 Actuarial Communications-Interpretative Opinion 3 of the Actuarial Standards Board applies to all written communications by actuaries on actuarial subjects and, unless clearly inapplicable, to oral communications as well.
 Section (a)(2) of the Opinion states that: "The form and content of any actuarial communication should meet the needs of the particular circumstances, taking into account the knowledge and understanding of the users and the actuary's relationship to the users."
 A pension actuarial communication provides information directed towards plan sponsors, government bodies, employee groups, or other members of the public in connection with the design, revision, valuation, or pricing of employee retirement plans.
-This Section supplements Opinion 3 with respect to pension actuarial communications.
+Section 6 of this standard supplements Opinion 3 regarding pension actuarial communications. - 6.2 General Requirements-Not all of the items of information set forth in this section need be presented in every pension actuarial communication; what must be included depends upon the situation.
+The communication should include, either directly or by reference to prior communications, sufficient information so that: - a. it would be properly interpreted and applied by the person or persons to whom the communication is directed, and, - b. another actuary in pension practice could form an opinion about the reasonableness of the conclusion. - 6.3 Specific Requirements-The pension actuarial communication, in addition to including the name of the actuary responsible for its content, should contain, either directly or by reference to accessible prior communications, the following elements, where pertinent: - a.
+The name of the person or firm retaining the actuary and the purposes that the communication is intended to serve.

-- 13.2 General Requirements Not all of the items of information set forth in this Section need be presented in every pension actuarial communication; what must be included depends upon the situation.
-The communication should include, either directly or by reference to prior communications, sufficient information so that: - a. it would be properly interpreted and applied by the person or persons to whom the communication is directed, and - b. another actuary in pension practice could form an opinion about the reasonableness of the conclusion. - 13.3 Specific Requirements The pension actuarial communication, in addition to including the name of the actuary responsible for its content, should contain, either directly or by reference to accessible prior communications, the following elements, where pertinent: - a.
-The name of the person or firm retaining the actuary and the purposes that the communication is intended to serve. - b.
-An outline of the benefits being discussed or valued and of any significant benefits not included in the actuarial determinations pursuant to paragraph 5.2 or otherwise. - c.
+- b.
+An outline of the benefits being discussed or valued and of any significant benefits not included in the actuarial determinations pursuant to paragraph 5.2.2 or otherwise. - c.
 A statement as to the effective date of the calculations, the date as of which the participant and financial information were compiled, and the sources and adequacy of such information. - d.
-If the information used is not substantially complete and accurate, including the situation where a sample has been used, a statement including the following items: - (i) The type and magnitude of unknown or unused information. - (ii) The assumptions and techniques applied with respect to such information. - (iii) The likely relationship between the information used and the universe which it is intended to represent. - (iv) The probable effect of such information on the adequacy of the results in the context of their intended use.
+If the information used is not substantially complete and accurate, including the situation where a sample has been used, a statement including the following items: - 1.
+The type and magnitude of unknown or unused information. - 2.
+The assumptions and techniques applied with respect to such information. - 3.
+The likely relationship between the information used and the universe which it is intended to represent. - 4.
+The probable effect of such information on the adequacy of the results in the context of their intended use.

-If hypothetical data is used, it should be fully described.
+If hypothetical data are used, the data should be fully described.